sermons/wanderers/slides/slides.md

 # Am I one of the **people** of God?

 >>>
++ TODO: focus on change of heart, spirit
 + new **identity** as people of God
   + relationship: **my** God
 + heart of **flesh**